tezoscommunity/FAQ/Compile_Mainnet.md

 ### Changelog

++ 2020-01-13:  Make Opam installation directions more general, allowing for Opam 2.0.5
-2018-08-31:  Added libhidapi-dev as a system package dependency.
++ 2018-08-31:  Added libhidapi-dev as a system package dependency.

 ## Steps